hning86/azuremlps/README.md

 For more information on Azure Machine Learning, browse the [Azure Machine Learning Homepage](http://www.azure.com/ml).

 ## Installation
-From the [Release area](https://github.com/hning86/azuremlps/releases), download the _AzureMLPS.dll_ file which is a PowerShell module file.
-Then run the PowerShell command _Import-Module_ to import it into the current PowerShell environment:
+Simply download the _AzureMLPS.zip_ from the [Releases area](https://github.com/hning86/azuremlps/releases), then unzip the file locally.
+You will find a _AzureMLPS.dll_ file which is a PowerShell module file, and a sample _config.json_ file.
+Run the PowerShell command _Unblock-File_ then _Import-Module_ to unblock the PowerShell module and then import it into the current PowerShell session:

 ```
+#Unblock the downloaded dll file so Windows can trust it.
+Unblock-File .\AzureMLPS.dll
+#import the PowerShell modeul into current session
 Import-Module .\AzureMLPS.dll
 ```
 ## Configuration